AbbieSmith11/AbbieSmith11/README.md

 # Hi there, I'm Abbie Smith 👋

-## 💻 Aspiring Software Developer | 🌍 Based in Cambridge, UK
+## 💻 Aspiring Software Engineer | 🌍 Based in Cambridge, UK

 ---

 ### 🚀 About Me
-- 🔭 Currently building [Earth Angel Club](https://github.com/AbbieSmith11/EarthAngelClub) – *A web platform expanding on my Pinterest and Instagram content, focused on confidence, self-love, and personal growth.*
 - 💡 I am passionate about:
     - **Solving complex problems**
-    - Crafting **intuitive, user-friendly and visually appealing UI/UX** designs
+    - Designing **intuitive, user-friendly, and visually appealing UI/UX**
     - Building **innovative solutions** that create a **positive and meaningful impact on the world**
-- ⚡ Fun fact: I **volunteer at a zoology museum** in my spare time🦤

 ---